labdao/docs/docs/about-us/bounty_policy.md

 sidebar_position: 2
 ---

-When applying to a bounty within LabDAO, for example through a platform such as [DeWork](https://app.dework.xyz/labdao), you -referred to as Bounty Hunter- enter a **Bounty Agreement** with the following terms described below.
+When applying to a bounty within LabDAO, for example through a platform that contains a **Task Description**, such as [DeWork](https://app.dework.xyz/labdao), you -referred to as Bounty Hunter- enter a **Bounty Agreement** with the following terms described below.

 :::caution